 Our shareholders at the close of business on the Record Date are entitled to vote at the Special Meeting.
-As of the Record Date, there were 62,100,839 shares of our common stock outstanding.
+As of the Record Date, there were sho four common stock outstanding.
 Each share of our common stock is entitled to one vote.